 Improving women access to sexual and reproductive health services

-This project aimed at creating a network for all entities that are actively working on Sexual Reproductive Health Rights (SRHR) and Sexual Gender Based Violence (SGBV) on a regional scale.
-Bringing all different governmental and civil society institutions together, to communicate and collaborate.
+Within this theme, SIHA has worked to create a functional network for all service provider organisations that are actively working on Sexual Reproductive Health Rights (SRHR) and Sexual Gender Based Violence (SGBV) on a national and regional scale.
+Through this, it has been important to bring a number of different governmental and civil society institutions together, to communicate and collaborate.

 Empowering women economically towards realization of economic, social and cultural rights (ESCR)

-This project aimed at empowering women and training them to work in sectors that are dominated by men.
-A number of women have been selected to undertake training and to provide them with work opportunities upon the end of their training period.
-This is meant to provide women with more options in the market, rather than the traditional/stereotypical trades that women are expected to be in.
+This sub-theme is aimed at empowering women and training them to work in sectors that are dominated by men through “Breaking Gender Stereotypes”.
+As of 2020, more than 100 young women have undergone capacity building in different non-traditional / stereotypical professions like carpentry, mechanics to mention a few.
+This has enabled these young women with different options in the market, rather than the traditional/stereotypical trades that women are expected to be in.

 Building inclusive women’s movements